 Thanks for thinking of Tinderbox Poetry Journal as a home for your work!

 Tinderbox is a poetry journal and we publish reviews of short form work.
 This includes poetry, flash fiction and creative nonfiction, lyric essays, and hybrid forms.
 We want to connect new work to its readers and celebrate contemporary poets.
-We encourage reviews of books/chapbooks published within two years of the current calendar year (unless you are pitching a review for our Books That Stay With Us category).
+We encourage reviews of books/chapbooks published within the last few years (unless you are pitching a review for our Books That Stay With Us category; see below for details).

 We are especially interested in featuring debut titles from smaller presses.